MobileViews: A Million-scale and Diverse Mobile GUI Dataset: Introduction

+\textbf{Design\#1: VLM-enhanced automatic app crawler.} To ensure both efficiency and data quality, we design \sys Crawler, a VLM-enhanced automatic traversal framework that follows predefined interaction rules and invokes VLM to process a list of pre-defined triggers.
+Specifically, the crawler captures the VH metadata, simplifies it, identifies and traverses interactable GUI components sequentially.
+When predefined triggers occur, such as prolonged idleness, login pages, or pop-ups, the VLM is activated to assist further traversal.
+This hybrid strategy maximizes GUI coverage and minimizes manual intervention, which is required only when both predefined rules and the VLM fail to proceed.

+$\bullet$ At the hardware level, large-scale app traversal requires running numerous Android instances in parallel with high environment fidelity.
+Most mobile GUI datasets rely on emulators~\cite{toyama2021androidenv,sun2022meta,rawles2023android,zhang2024llamatouch} for cost-effective scaling.
+However, emulators typically run on x86 machines, causing compatibility issues with ARM-based apps and limiting app diversity.
+For instance, AITW~\cite{rawles2023android} collects about 5M screens from only 357 apps on Android emulators, but fewer than 2.3M are left after imaeg de-duplication.
+In contrast, Rico~\cite{deka2017rico} uses physical device farms to run apps natively, enabling collection from over 9K apps.
+Although physical devices eliminate compatibility constraints, they face scalability challenges due to high operational costs and space constraints.

-\textbf{Design\#2: Scalable, high-fidelity app traversal on SoC clusters.} To improve hardware-level traversal efficiency, we leverage two SoC clusters~\cite{zhang2024soccluster} consisting of 120 Snapdragon mobile processors to parallelize app traversal.
-Like physical device farms, these mobile processors provide Android-native environments that ensure better compatibility with mobile apps.
-With high-fidelity Android OS virtualization support on SoC clusters, we employ over 200 Android instances to achieve high parallelism and autonomous app interaction.
-By fine-grained scheduling of app traversal tasks across different Android instances, \sys Crawler significantly reduces data acquisition time of over 81,600 device-hours.
+\textbf{Design\#2: Scalable, high-fidelity app traversal on SoC clusters.} To improve hardware-level traversal efficiency, we deploy two SoC clusters~\cite{zhang2024soccluster} with 120 Snapdragon processors~\cite{snapdragon}, which provide native Android environments and high app compatibility.
+On top of this, we leverage Android OS virtualization to launch over 200 instances across the two SoC clusters.
+Together with fine-grained task scheduling, this setup achieves high parallelism and significantly reduces data collection time, which gathers over 1.2M unique screens in approximately 151,600 device-hours.